 Cooling Water Systems and Warm Water Systems must be operated and maintained in accordance with the South Australian Public Health (Legionella) Regulations 2013, the Guidelines for the Control of Legionella and the Australian and New Zealand Standards (AS/NZS 3666) to ensure that correct commissioning/decommissioning procedures, decontamination procedures, setup, plans, manuals, maintenance, log books and record keeping are maintained.

 The regulations apply to the owner(s) of premises which have cooling water systems and/or warm water systems installed except in:

 (a) a Class 1A, 4 or 10 building under the Building Code; or

 (b) a sole occupancy unit in a Class 2 building under the Building Code, provided that it is not a warm water system that serves more than 1 dwelling.

-From the 1 Ocotber 2008, the Public and Environmental Health (General) Regulations 2008 require building owners to register all their high risk manufactured water systems (i.e. cooling water systems and warm water systems) with their Local Council and renew them annually thereafter.
+The SA Public Health (Legionella) Regulations 2013 require building owners to register all their high risk manufactured water systems (i.e. cooling water systems and warm water systems) with their Local Council and renew them annually thereafter.

 To register your cooling water and warm water system with Council, please utilise the forms below:

-If you have any queries in relation to the regulations or require additional informtion, please contact the City of Charles Sturt's Environmental Health Deparmtnet on 8408 1111 or the Department of Health's Enviromental Services Bracnch on 8226 7100.
+If you have any queries in relation to the regulations or require additional information, please contact the City of Charles Sturt's Environmental Health Department on 8408 1111 or the Department of Health's Environmental Services Branch on 8226 7100.